venetanji/portfolio/content/project/3dsnd/index.md

 title: 3DSND
 subtitle: A 32-speaker ambisonic installation
 date: 2017-04-05T04:55:08.233Z
-summary: 3DSND is a system that is capable of low-latency ambisonic rendering.
+summary: "3DSND is a system that is capable of low-latency ambisonic rendering.
-  This platform is designed to provide an immersive sound experience to the users, enabling them to hear sound from all directions.
-(Read more...)\[/project/working-with-sophia/]
+  This platform is designed to provide an immersive sound experience to the users, enabling them to hear sound from all directions. "
 draft: false
 featured: false
 image: